WJSoftware/svelte-router-kit/README.md

     </script>
     ```
 3. Add routers, routes and links for hash navigation as you please.
 Note that these are still imported from the core package, `@svelte-router/core`.
+4. **EXCEPTION**:  Don't use the core package's `Fallback` component.
+Use this package's `SkFallback` component for
+fallback content to avoid flashes of unwanted content when rendering on the server.

 > **⚡ Attention!**
 >
-> Early testing has revealed what may or may not be a bug in Svelte or Sveltekit.
-The situation:  Just importing `init` from `@svelte-router/kit` triggers error `rune_outside_svelte` on the `trace.svelte.js` file in the `@svelte-router/core` package.
+> There might be a bug in Svelte or Sveltekit.
+Situation:  Just importing `init` from `@svelte-router/kit` triggers error `rune_outside_svelte` on the `trace.svelte.js` file in the `@svelte-router/core` package.
 To overcome this, just add `{ ssr: { noExternal: ["@svelte-router/core"] }}` to Vite's configuration.
 >
-> Hopefully, I'll be able to figure more about this problem in the coming weeks.
+> If this becomes unneeded, this warning will be removed; if this is just the reality of things, this warning will become one more step in the quickstart.

 ## Limitations